barebox/barebox/Documentation/filesystems/pstore.rst

 a read-only filesystem.
 If you disable the Kconfig option FS_PSTORE_RAMOOPS_RO, the RAMOOPS area is reset and its ECC recalculated.
 But that does not allow any writes from Barebox into that area.

+If the menu entry ``FS_PSTORE_CONSOLE`` is enabled, Barebox itself will add all its own console output to the *ramoops:console* part, which enables the regular userland later on to have access to the bootloaders output.